 So you can forget all the inner critic narratives and personal questions about your readiness to play bigger, because it’s just not a personal matter.
 It’s for all of us.

-And I believe that as we as women follow our authentic callings, we bring forth the sanity and compassion that our world so desperately needs.
+And I believe that as we step into our authentic callings, we bring the sanity and compassion that our world so desperately needs.

 It’s true.
 You are meant for greater impact.

 You are called to bring forth what is in you.